 Age – Parkinson’s disease usually begins in middle or late life, and the risk increases with age.
 About 1 percent of people older than 60 have Parkinson’s disease, compared to just 0.001 percent of people age 45 or younger.

 Gender – Parkinson’s disease is more common in men than in women.
 It is not known whether this is due to genetic factors, hormones, or differences in behavior.

 Head injury – Traumatic brain injury that results in amnesia or loss of consciousness has been associated with an increased risk of developing Parkinson’s disease years after the injury.
-Studies suggest that such injury may cause inflammation in the brain, which could lead to the development of Parkinson’s disease.
+Studies suggest that these injuries may cause inflammation in the brain, which could lead to the development of Parkinson’s disease.

 Exposure to toxins – Exposure to industrial pollution, herbicides (such as paraquat and dichlorophenoxyacetic acid), fungicides (maneb), and insecticides (permethrin and beta-hexachlorocyclohexane) may increase the risk of developing Parkinson’s disease.
 In 2009, the U.S. Department of Veteran Affairs added Parkinson’s disease to the list of diseases possibly associated with exposure to Agent Orange, a herbicide used during the Vietnam War.
 A synthetic neurotoxic agent called MPTP also can cause immediate and permanent Parkinsonism.
 MPTP was discovered in the 1980s in individuals who injected themselves with a synthetic form of heroin contaminated with MPTP.
 Cases of MPTP-induced Parkinson’s in the general population are very rare.